Syazvinski/InStockPy/README.md

 ## Installation

 Just download this project as a zip and extract it.
+Then open the example file and give it a run.

 ## Prerequisites
 python 3+